Leadership Archive, 2025

 (2) Personality: Samuel Grew as a Person

-1Samuel 2:26 (NKJV): And the child Samuel grew in stature, and in favor both with the L
+1Samuel 2:26 (NKJV): And the child Samuel grew in stature, and in favor both with the LORD and men.

 Samuel's spirituality inspired and informed his personality, and he grew and matured emotionally, intellectually, and volitionally in a way that pleased the Lord.